 While in my 40’s I taught myself how to dance from videos.
 Not just any kind of dancing…belly dancing.
 I fell in love with the beauty of the dance at a Renaissance Fair.

-The facts that my father’s father was from Greece; I was proud of my Greek heritage; and Greek music and dances were similar to those of other Mediterranean countries all made me want to belly dance!
+The facts that my father’s father was from Greece; I was proud of my Greek heritage; and Greek music and dances were similar to those of other Mediterranean countries which included belly dancing, all made me want to belly dance!
 I was fascinated and physically moved by the music when I heard it.

 I had to learn about it!
 I bought several instructive videos on how to belly dance and CD’s of the music to learn the dance.
-I watched Egyptian beledi on YouTube and went to every Renaissance Fair I could to watch the graceful, beautiful dancing of the costumed ladies.
+I watched Egyptian beledi on YouTube and went to any nearby Renaissance Fairs mainly to watch the graceful, beautiful dancing of the costumed ladies.
 I even did research on its origins.

 I never was athletic enough nor had the stamina enough to dance as fast as many of them did.
 I never had the flat muscular stomach for the dance.
 I never could do a lot of things those well trained women did.

-But I could and still can do a lot of the things they can do.
+But I could do a lot of the things they could do.
 Better still I was exercising; having a lot of fun learning and dancing to the Middle Eastern music: and I could move a veil with grace and beauty.
 I did use the slower music and still have a lot to learn.
-But I am having so much fun!
+But I was having so much fun!

-I enjoy surprising people who see me as a mild mannered, sweet, grandmotherly woman.
-Once I told someone that I had been studying belly dancing, they looked dubiously at me.
+I enjoyed surprising people who saw me as a mild mannered, sweet, grandmotherly woman.
+Once I told a friend at work that I had been studying belly dancing, they looked dubiously at me.
 They were quite surprised when I, a middle aged, slightly pudgy, grandmotherly woman showed them that I really could do hip flips, undulations and other moves.

 One day I was showing a female co-worker that I could in deed do some of the moves of a belly dancer.
 Unbeknownst to me a male coworker happened to observe the moves.
 He was so impressed and surprised he gave me a $1 bill as a “tip.”
 Talk about surprised, I was tickled and surprised!!

-I now restrict my moves to slower belly dancing, figure 8 hip movements , shimmies, arm movements and various movements with a veil.
-I am working to regain my skills playing the zills (finger cymbals) too.
+As I got older I restricted my moves to slower belly dancing, figure 8 hip movements, shimmies, arm movements and various movements with a veil.
+I worked to regain my skills and could play the zills (finger cymbals) too.

 When I was in my forties on a visit to my parents I gave them a demonstration of my skills.
 My father although in the throes of dementia was tickled pink that I had learned to belly dance.